On my ninth birthday I discovered the bitter truth about this world.

 Six novels in the cult Aberystwyth Noir series, and a new detective series.
 Is there no stopping this man?
 Yes, he’s broke.

-Giving birth to your first novel is never easy, visit the skool room for some advice on delivering that brain child.
+Giving birth to your first novel is never easy, visit St. Custard’s College, Oxford, for some advice on delivering that brainchild.